ojaha065/simplePHPLoginSystem/README.md

 #### removeInstall.php
 This is used by the automatic installer to remove itself after the installation is complete.
 #### wordlist.txt
 This is the list of the most common English words.
-It's used by username suggestor.
+It's used by the username suggestor.
 You can replace the list with your own .txt file.
 Every word on the list needs to be followed by line break.

 ### Config options

 _Please note that config options are subject to change.
 Check back often._

-If you checked the /config folder, you probably noticed that there is two different files there.
+If you check the /config folder, you'll notice that there are two different files there.
 What gives?
 The main configuration file is **config.php**.
 It includes settings that are enforced on the server level.
 You should be mainly editing this file.

 If you are also using the front-end user interface I provide, then you can/must also edit **config.js** There you can manage how things look for the avarage user. **Please remember that these settings are client-side only and _not_ enforced in any way so they can be edited by users.**